“Walla, Walla, Walla!”

 A last jaded roar from the real king.
 Softly echoing in this pristine rectangular white room.

 Remember?
 He and I would never forget it, not even now, with the end of memory approaching for one of us.

-Like all those family stories taken out many times over the years, my derring-don’t was being held up one last time by Dad for amused forensic examination.
+Like all those family stories taken out many times over the years, this one was being held up one last time by Dad for amused forensic examination.

 At my bidding this time, though, unlike when he would bring it up with less than innocent intent, just as my siblings do even now in our so-called adult incarnations.
 Of course I am above all that myself …

 That old family thing, where it often feels like you are keeping each other in your ordained and ancient places.
 Out come the old stories and family legends, like old tunes and ballads at a musical gathering, a soft serenade over tea or coffee early in the day, but dipped in something a little more piquant as the drinks get stronger and the defences grow weaker.

 For fear you might be thinking yourself beyond their reaches, your feet planted firm and strong in your invented mastery.
 High and mighty.
 King of the Castle.

 “Walla, Walla,Walla!”
 Dad had deadpanned, the eyes shut, but his mind still open and vast.

-That wonderful shiny old bald head with the white floating drifts of wispy hair around it, barely a finger touch away, and that wonderful Romanesque nose — which all us three boys had luckily avoided — that great head so full still of tales and hard-won knowledge, and just life, all stored away.
+That wonderful shiny old bald head with the white floating drifts of wispy hair around it, a finger touch away, and that wonderful Romanesque nose — which all us three boys had luckily avoided — that great head so full still of tales and hard-won knowledge, and just life, all stored away.
 For now.
 And I am desperately drawing out a few last tales, and Dad-isms, before the ultimate epic silence.

 I talk of the time those boys took his new hurling ball and lost it in the thistles in the field near his house when he was six ….
 81 springs, 81 summers, 81 autumns and 81 winters ago.